jMonkeyEngine/jmonkeyengine/sdk/jme3-gui/README.md

-This is a porting of Nifty-Editor, you can find it here.
+## Nifty Editor

+This project is the result of 2014 summer of code.
+It's the integration of Nifty-Editor on JMonkeyEngine sdk.